Riper3/to-do-api/README.md

 # Overview

-This is an API builded with TS, Express and Mysql.
+This is an API built with TS, Express and Mysql.
 The goal of the project is to have an API to track daily tasks.

 # Requirements